rezafouladian/MacintoshPortable/docs/SadMac.md

 When an issue is found during the critical tests on intial startup, the computer will display a "sad mac" icon with an error code indicating which test failed.

+## Error Structure

+Errors are displayed on screen as two sets of four bytes in hexidecimal.

+In the top set of four bytes, the two bytes on the right are the major error code:
+0000`0000`
+00000000

+The bottom set of four bytes is the minor error code:
+00000000
+`00000000`

+The two bytes on the left of the top bytes are the [flag bits](#flag-bits):
+`0000`0000
+00000000

 ## Critical Tests
 Critical tests failing during startup tests will usually result in a "Sad Mac" screen and the computer will not continue booting.